Stuyk/altv-athena/documentation/scripting/adding-global-peds.md

 # Removing a Global Ped

-Global Object(s) can easily be removed if you know the `uid` of that object.
+Global Ped(s) can easily be removed if you know the `uid` of that ped.

 ```ts
  PedController.remove('test-ped-1')
 ```

-# Adding a Local Object to a Player
+# Adding a Local Ped to a Player

-Local Object(s) are only for a single player to see.
+Local Ped(s) are only for a single player to see.
 Remember that the `uid` is something you define to remove it later.

 ```ts
 PedController.addToPlayer({